 Hamilton Community Foundation

-The Malloch Foundation Fund for the Hamilton Community Foundation has provided funding for Jason's House, one of March of Dimes Canada's non-profit housing programs, since 2011, including $2,000 in 2015.
+The Malloch Foundation Fund at Hamilton Community Foundation has donated $11,500 for Hamilton's Jason's House, one of March of Dimes Canada's non-profit housing programs, since 2011, including $2,000 in 2018.

 The Dougher Community Foundation at Hamilton Community Foundation has provided funding for our Hamilton Assistive Devices Program, which helps local residents with physical disabilities acquired needed assistive devices such as wheelchairs and lifts.

-Hammock Harbour is an Orillia campground and outdoor recreational resort.
-Since 1990, it has raised over $37,000 through our Campers Helping Campers fundraising program.
+Hammock Harbour (Green Line Properties Ltd.) is an Orillia campground and outdoor recreational resort.
+Since 1990, it has raised over $40,000 for MODC's Campers Helping Campers program.